 Photos with a Man in a Polar Bear Suit in Germany

-No one knows the exact reason for the spread, but it seems the trend began in Berlin.
-In the 1920s, a pear of Polar Bears was sent to live at the Berlin Zoo.
-To get people excited about the exhibit (and to make a little extra money) the Zoo dressed a man in a Polar Bear suit, and posed him for photos with the visitors.
-These souvenirs were treasured in a time when people weren’t carrying around their own camera… (For you youngsters… there was a time BEFORE selfies with a phone!).
+No one knows the exact reason for the spread, but the trend began in Berlin.
+In the 1920s, a pair of polar bears was sent to live at the Berlin Zoo.
+To get people excited about the exhibit (and to make a little extra money), the Zoo dressed a man in a polar bear suit and posed him for photos with the visitors.
+These souvenirs were treasured in a time when people weren’t carrying around their own cameras.

-But the photos weren’t just taken at the zoo… and the photo shoots went well beyond the 1920s.
+But the photos weren’t just taken at the zoo, and the shoots went well beyond the 1920s.

 Photo from “Teddybär” by Jean-Marie Donat, photographer unknown